rahultube3/gen-ai-projects/legal-document-review/README.md

-# Legal Document Review RAG System with Compliance Guardrails
+# AI-powered Legal Document Search RAG System with Compliance Guardrails

 🏛️ A comprehensive AI-powered legal document search and retrieval system with integrated compliance monitoring and safety guardrails.